aarenson/PHPCap/docs-md/UserGuide2.md

  read the data you send and receive.
  For information on how to create a CA certificate file, see [CA Certificate File](CACertificateFile.md)

- For writing the file, you could use PHP's file_put_contents method, but an advantage of using PHPCap's FileUtil method is that FileUtil is set up to throw a PhpCapException if an error occurs, so it can make error handling more consistent and easier.
+ For writing the file, you could use PHP's file_put_contents function, but an advantage of using PHPCap's FileUtil method is that FileUtil is set up to throw a PhpCapException if an error occurs, so it can make error handling more consistent and easier.